Selected Spring Semesters Westmont in Jerusalem

 Make Jerusalem home for the semester.
 Wander the labyrinth of the Old City.
 Banter in markets where shopkeepers know your name.
 Prep for class in your favorite café.
-Learn the rhythms of the Holy City, where Jews welcome Sabbath at the Western Wall, where Muslims stream to Al Aqsa for noon prayers, where Franciscans retrace Jesus’ journey to the cross.
-Ancient peoples jostle for space in the streets.
-As will you.
+Learn the rhythms of the Holy City, where Jews welcome Sabbath at the Western Wall, where Muslims stream to the Al Aqsa mosque for prayers, where Christians reenact Jesus’ journey to the cross.
+Three peoples jostle for space in the streets of Jerusalem.
+So will you.

-Toggle between worlds: some days explore the ancient world of Jesus and rediscover his stories; other days inhabit the modern world of Israel-Palestine where two peoples struggle for the same land, and where conflict breeds fear, and fear, conflict.
-Drink tea with Palestinians in refugee camps; mourn the Holocaust with Jews.
+You will learn to inhabit three worlds: some days you will explore the ancient world of Jesus and find new meaning in his old stories; other days you will inhabit the modern world of Israel-Palestine where two peoples struggle for the same land, and where fear fuels conflict, and where conflict provokes fear.
+You will drink tea with Palestinian refugees; you will mourn the Holocaust and celebrate Passover with Jews.

-Journey beyond Jerusalem throughout Israel, the West Bank, Jordan, and Egypt.
+Journey beyond Jerusalem throughout Israel, the West Bank, Jordan and Lebanon.
 Live with host families in Bethlehem where Jesus was born.
-Hike the Galilee where Jesus spun tales and welcomed outcasts.
-Float on the Dead Sea, raft on the Jordan River, and snorkel among ruins in Herod the Great’s Mediterranean harbor.
-Climb mountains to watch the sunrise, ride camels across Jordan’s desert sands, and hear stories from Syrian refugees.
-After you scale Mount Sinai, descend into Egypt’s pyramids.
-Cruise the Nile, and wander the old markets of Amman and Cairo, practicing your Arabic.
+Hike the Galilee where Jesus healed the sick and welcomed outcasts.
+Float on the Dead Sea, raft on the Jordan River and snorkel among ruins in Herod the Great’s Mediterranean harbor.
+Climb mountains to watch the sunrise, ride camels across the desert in Jordan, hear stories from Syrian refugees, and explore limestone caves in Lebanon.
+All while practicing colloquial Arabic.

-As you travel, begin to understand the pain of two traumatized peoples.
-Learn from local experts, and see for yourself during field trips and site visits.
-Hike with local guides, pour over the documents that shaped history, feel the weight of big ideas, and find your voice.
+As you travel the Holy Land, learn to understand the pain of two traumatized peoples.
+Listen to experts.
+Hike with local guides.
+Study the documents that shaped history, and feel the weight of big ideas.
+Find your voice.

 Westmont in Jerusalem is both disciple’s journey and student’s quest.
 It is challenge and reward.
 It is adventure and exhaustion.
 Don’t take the Holy Land speed tour.
 Stay for a while.